-Please refer to the separate document titled 'DIABLO16-4DGL-Internal-Functions.pdf' for more information on how to use the I2C functions, along with the separate document titled 'DIABLO16-Processor-Datasheet-REVx.x.pdf'.
+Please refer to the separate document titled 'DIABLO16 4DGL Internal Functions' for more information on how to use the I2C functions, along with the separate document titled 'DIABLO16-Processor Datasheet'.

 4.7.
 Pulse Out

 Pulse Out is used to create a single pulse of set duration on the selected pin of choice, which is inverted in polarity to the current state of the pin.